Background

 So the classic person with anosognosia is cognitively unaware that he has an equal underlying mental health condition, and also not aware that he has, of course, anosognosia.

 The narcissist is perfectly aware of his behaviors, of his traits, of how he is hurting people, of what he is doing.
 Everything is in perfect awareness.
-He just misinterprets it.
-He has an hermeneutic deficit, explanatory deficit.
-He misreads not the facts, but he misreads the interpretation of the facts.

-He says, that s the way I am, and it s good that I m this way, because it makes me superior, and I will never give this up, because this is what makes me tick, this is what makes me a winner, not a loser.
+He says, that's the way I am, and it's good that I'm this way, because it makes me superior, and I will never give this up, because this is what makes me tick, this is what makes me a winner, not a loser.

 When I say narcissist, just to clarify, in all my texts and in all my videos, the word narcissist means someone diagnosed with narcissistic personality disorder, not someone who is an a-hole or has a narcissistic style, but someone with a diagnosis.